Imagine...with all your mind, Believe...with all your heart, Achieve...with all your might.

 What homework is set for Reception children?

 Children are set homework weekly.
 They are given two books to read each week.
 We ask that children read 5 times a week.
 They are also given words to learn and weekly phonics homework.

 How do you deal with behaviour concerns?

 We follow a consistent behaviour approach, with positive behaviour strategies in place and clear rewards and sanctions there to encourage good behaviour.
 Our full behaviour policy can be found in school information - policies.

 Do you have a breakfast and after school club?

-From January 2021, the school will be taking over the breakfast and after school provision.
+At Scotts, we run our own before and after school provision (Twilight Club).
 Any parent needing this provision can complete a registration form when they have been offered a place.
 We will expand the provision to ensure that we can meet the needs of our parents.

 Do you aim to develop a relationship with the child's family to enhance their learning and form a community?

 We pride ourselves on being a community school.
 Relationships between staff and parents are very important to ensure the best possible outcomes for your child.
 Where possible we ask parents to take part in workshops and events in school as well as communicating on a regular basis.